Ada-C7/recursion-tracing/README.md

 ## Definitions
 Define the following:

-- Recursion
+- Recursion: Describes when we have a method that calls itself.
-- Recursive Case
+- Recursive Case: A part of the method that happens over and over again.
-- Base Case
+- Base Case: The situation for which the solution can be states non-recursively.
-- Activation Chain/Stack
+- Activation Chain/Stack: The chain that results when going through recursive method.
 - Activation Record/Call
-- Infinite Recursion/Stack Overflow/Stack too deep
+- Infinite Recursion/Stack Overflow/Stack too deep: When a method will never stop because it will never satisfy method.
-- Tail Recursion
+- Tail Recursion: Recursive call is the last thing executed by the function

 ## Tracing through a recursive method